kwobny/Old-Robotics-Repo/README.md

 Consider making interval wait be based upon set timeout instead of being its own thing

-Consider collapsing the 3 different buffer classes back into one, because the new rx and ry would probably be unneeded, and the base class would also be unneeded because of the use of arrays to store changes in wheel ticks.

-Make the motorCali function more efficient.

 In motorcali, make a system which detects if a motor is being held back or stopped, by tracking the distance to power ratio of each of the 4 motors over time to see if they fluctuate.
 Do this to prevent motor burnout.
 If the system determines that this is happening, make it stop the robot, and reset the motor accelerations, speedfactors, and motor values immediately, until something like a button is pressed.

 For teleop, make a coasting system which slowly decelerates the robot when the controller is in the middle.
 Also make the robot accelerate slowly instead of abruptly speeding up.